 Santa Claus is coming to town and he’s passing out R.J.
 Grunts' carryout meals all month long.
 From appetizers like R.J.’s famous gluten-free chili and buffalo-chicken nachos to classics such as the mushroom Swiss burger and french dip enigma, there’s something for everyone in the family.
 Spice up your night and call in for a curbside experience fit for the North Pole.
 Santa will stop by every Friday, Saturday and Sunday of December 6 to 8PM, in addition to Dec.
 21 through 23.
 2056 N. Lincoln Park W.

-From top: Courtesy of Rudolph's Christmas Bar; courtesy of Manual Cinema; by Jordan Johnson; by Barry Brecheisen; courtesy of The Peninsula Chicago; by Christina Slaton; courtesy of Chicago Botanic Garden; courtesy of Lettuce Entertain You; courtesy of Neiman Marcus; courtesy of Stretch Bar & Grill; courtesy of Phil Parcellano; by Cheryl Mann
+Photography by: From top: Courtesy of Rudolph's Christmas Bar; courtesy of Manual Cinema; by Jordan Johnson; by Barry Brecheisen; courtesy of The Peninsula Chicago; by Christina Slaton; courtesy of Chicago Botanic Garden; courtesy of Lettuce Entertain You; courtesy of Neiman Marcus; courtesy of Stretch Bar & Grill; courtesy of Phil Parcellano; by Cheryl Mann